danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-di-v1.3.md

                 - *Diagnostic Actions*: Apply general logic, emphasizing qualitative analysis for normal/fast errors.

-    - **D. Multi-Source Reasoning (`MSR`)** (Structure same as above, apply general diagnostic action logic) *Note: "Slow" for `MSR` usually refers to group overtime; diagnosis needs to consider the overall group situation and individual question performance.*
+    - **D. Multi-Source Reasoning (`MSR`)** (Structure same as above, apply general diagnostic action logic) *Note: "Slow" (`is_slow`) for `MSR` means the question is flagged as `overtime` = `True` (based on the updated definition in Chapter 1, i.e., group overtime or adjusted individual question overtime).
+Diagnosis needs to consider the overall group situation and individual question performance.*

         - **Independent `MSR` Time Checks (Priority over Slow/Fast/Normal classification):**
             - **Reading Time Check (for the first question of the group):** Calculate `msr_reading_time` (defined in Chapter 0).
 If `msr_reading_time` > `msr_reading_threshold` (1.5 minutes), trigger specific diagnostic parameter `` `DI_MSR_READING_COMPREHENSION_BARRIER` `` and record diagnostic action: "`MSR` group reading time is long.
 Ask student to recall source material absorption barrier (Vocabulary, Sentence structure, Domain, Chart, Cross-tab information integration)."
 Recommend secondary evidence if recall fails.
+            *(Note: Excessive reading time might also increase the `adjusted_msr_time` for the first question, potentially leading to it being flagged as `msr_individual_overtime`, and consequently triggering `overtime`.)*
             - *Note:* This check is performed independently to capture specific `MSR` reading efficiency issues.
 Its triggered parameter and action are separate from the subsequent "Slow" classification but should be aggregated into the final report.

         - **D.1. `Math Related`**